SocialTensor/SocialTensorSubnet/README.md

 # Roadmap

 We will release updates on Tuesdays, in order to make it predictable for when changes to the network will be introduced.
-Furhter we will do our best to share updates in advance.
+Further, we will do our best to share updates in advance.

 Here is the current roadmap for the subnet: